 But things have certainly changed, and for some businesses and industries it will pay to adapt the inbound process to account for these evolutions.
 Below we take a closer look at the most impactful of these changes.

 1. The New Content Offer

-Historically, an ebook would form the central focus as the content offer for an inbound campaign.
+An ebook would form the central focus as the content offer for an inbound campaign.
 But, while there is still a place for ebooks, the simple truth is that, for some audiences, they are no longer as effective at converting as they once were.
+As industry standards change, so do content marketing strategies.
 The good news is that there are many other types of content offers that you can build your campaign around, which are highly effective because they have not yet saturated the landscape.

 Below is an example of a worksheet content offer we developed to help webmasters audit their websites.

 And, as technology continues to improve, these assets become easier and easier to generate.
 Where once only large corporations had the budget to create these unique assets, they are now within reach for even small businesses.

 2. A New Kind Of Blog Post